 December 26, 2018

-A definition and review of the fundamentals of competency-based interviews, where questions are designed to assess whether the candidates possess the required competencies to perform on a particular job
+A definition and review about the fundamentals of competency-based interviews, where questions are designed to assess whether the candidates possess the required competencies to perform on a particular job

 Competency-based Interviews (CBI).
 In these types of interviews, questions are designed to find out whether a candidate possesses a particular set of competencies that are considered necessary to perform in a specific role successfully.